aptech/docs/docs/CR-qfitControlCreate.rst

     // Initialize structure 'ctl'
     ctl = qfitControlCreate();

-The members of the qfitControl structure and their default values are described in the manual entry for quantileFit.
+The members of the :class:`qfitControl` structure and their default values are described in the manual entry for :func:`quantileFit`.

 Source
 ------